Here’s a question for you..

 Sometimes we need to get our head around the fact that just because the girl at work has enough clothes she can wear something different each day for a month or your best friend has 25 pairs of jeans, that it doesn’t mean they are any more stylish than you.
 In fact, I think it’s very stylish if you are able to work with minimal clothes and make them look interesting and unique when you wear them.

 When I help someone with their wardrobe, what I aim to teach them is to work with what they have before contemplating buying anything new.
 I will show them how many different ways and different looks you can achieve from one black dress.
-I make them realise that one white shirt is all you really need if you can see it’s potential and how it can look different with a sleeve rolled a certain way or buttoned differently.
 I encourage my clients to be creative.
 Can that beaded caftan you bought in Bali 5 years ago and not worn since, be chopped at the hip and worn with your new moss green jeans?
-Can that floaty summer dress you wore to your sons christening be paired with some tights and a blazer and worn to work?
+Can that floaty summer dress you wore to your sons christening be paired with some sandals and a jacket and worn to dinner?
 Do you really need anything new?
 Do you already have what you need?
 Is it just that you can’t see it?

 Don’t just keep adding and adding and spending money before you take a really good look inside your cupboard.
 Be enthusiastic and clever, try wearing things in new and different ways.
 I’ve heard several times, “I wear that dress with this top underneath and those shoes”.
 Then when I enquire, “Ok, how else do you wear it?”
 I’m often told, “I just wear it how the lady in the shop told me to wear it”.
 When you think that way, it makes you feel like you need to have more things.
 More outfits.
 When in actual fact, it’s possible you have more than enough in your wardrobe already, you just need to see what’s there, see their potential and learn new ways to wear them.